kdzwinel/TrackTrackNo/readme.md

 Code is organized into two main folders: `background` - containing code of the background page, and `popup` - containing code of the browser action popup.
 Background page communicates with the popup using `browser.runtime.sendMessage`.

+### Testing
+Extension code is linted and partially unit tested (all classes) using jest.
+To run all tests call `yarn test`.

 ### Bucketlist
 - [ ] Investigate using [ad-block](https://github.com/brave/ad-block) instead of abp-filter-parser
 - [ ] Investigate recognizing trackers from outside of the blocklist (just like Privacy Badger does)